 “This is a classic under the radar huge public health problem that is really neglected,” he said.”

-FINDINGS: Following acupuncture, a statistically significant increase in the percentage and number of sperm in the total ejaculate was observed (in comparison with controls), with improvements in the shape of the acrosome and nucleus.
+FINDINGS: Following male fertility in Sussex, acupuncture significant increase in the percentage and number of sperm in the total ejaculate was observed (in comparison with controls), with improvements in the shape of the acrosome and nucleus.
 The median percentage of progressive motility in ejaculate increased from 44.5% to 55% following acupuncture treatment.
 No change in specific pathologies, such as apoptosis (cell death), necrosis (dead or motionless spermatozoa) or sperm immaturity, however, was apparent.

 The authors concluded that “In conjunction with ART or even for reaching natural fertility potential, acupuncture treatment is a simple, non-invasive method that can improve sperm quality.
 (Fertility and Sterility.
 2005;84:141-147)